Azure-Samples/azure-spring-boot-samples/azure-active-directory/README.md

 # 1. client

+This section will demonstrate how to use Azure Active Directory user account to log in a web service.
+You can choose one of the following options to get the sample project.
+- Option 1: Use [01-client] project directly
+- Option 2: Follow steps in [1.1.
+Create sample project](#11-create-sample-project) to create the sample project.

 ## 1.1.
+Create sample project

+### 1.1.1.
 Create a pom file in a new folder.
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <project xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"